Skip to content

 The electric pumping station is located next to Horsey Windpump | © Richard Steer

 Work is underway to replace the ageing electric pumping station that sits alongside Horsey Windpump.
-This is part of a wider programme of work by the Broads Internal Drainage Board to replace thirteen pumping stations within the River Thurne catchment.
+This is part of a wider programme of work by the Broads Internal Drainage Board to replace eleven pumping stations within the River Thurne catchment.

 Flood prevention role